bline141/Competition/README.md

 4. Step: Anonymisation (Assignment of anonymous ID to each patient from the selection for Part 1 and 2)
 5. Step: Structure (Structuring and organising the folders for x raters)
 6. Step: Competition sheet (Clinical data / Imaging Data / Prediction)
+7. Step: Results (Collecting all the information from different raters in one table)